Installation procedure for DX UIM in a Microsoft Windows cluster environment

 Configure Single Robot to Represent the Cluster:

 1. Log in to Infrastructure Manager.
 You will find two robots for each node of the cluster.
-The robot on the active node should be green, the robot on the passive node is typically red.
+The robot on the active node should be green, and the robot on the passive node is typically red.

 2. Double-click the controller probe on the active node.